FREESTONE COUNTY HISTORICAL MUSEUM

 Whether young or old, the books and their critters will bring a smile to your face!

-We just added a new quilt to our collections from Jo Olive Watson Turner Zickhur.
+We just added a new quilt, made from men's silk ties and suit linings, to our collections from Jo Olive Watson Turner Zickhur.

 A new online fundraising event was created to help celebrate the 50 Year Anniversary.